by Howard Fosdick © FolkFluteWorld.com

 Recommendation

 I was looking for an exceptional-sounding, attractive Alto C that is soft-spoken.
-My goal, above all, was a ceramic that projects a sweet, soft tone.
-The Pastoral fits my needs, so if your goals match mine, I definitely recommend it.
+My goal, above all, was a ceramic that projects a sweet, soft tone, and produces quality notes from highest to lowest.
+The Pastoral perfectly fit my needs.
+If your goals match mine, I definitely recommend it.

 Specifications